dshanske/indieweb-post-kinds/readme.md

 		* Customizable display objects now supported
 		* Open Graph Protocol Parsing Added to Extract Title/Description/Image from URLs
 		* Sideloads Author Picture
 		* Add Duration Meta Field by request of Acegiak.
-This can be used for duration of activity... for example, watching/playing/listening/exercising/etc.
+This can be used for duration of activity...for example, watching/playing/listening/exercising/etc.
 	= Version 1.4.1 =
 		* Bug fixes for changes made in 1.4.0.
 	= Version 1.4.0 =